Download a printable PDF file of this document » (89KB)

 You have the right to:

-Request restrictions.
+• Request restrictions.
 You may request restrictions on our use and disclosure of your protected health information (1) for treatment, payment and health care operations, (2) to individuals such as a family member, close personal friend, or other person identified by you involved with your care or with payment related to your care, or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
 While we consider all requests for restrictions carefully, we are not required to agree to a requested restriction.
 You may request restrictions at the time of registration or by contacting your nurse.
+You may also request that we not inform your payer of services rendered that were paid in full out-of-pocket.

 To exercise the above rights, please send your request in writing to: